BobHop/MaterialsLiveWallpaperCustomMaterials/BobHopMaterials/readme.md

+These materials were made with free textures from:
+  - Textures.com
+  - Fab.com
+  - TextureCan.com
+  - BlendKit.com
-These materials were made with free textures from Textures.com and/or Fab.com, with minimal modifications such as contrast / saturation / tiling.
+with minimal modifications such as contrast / saturation / tiling.